Flog It!: Experts

 On each show, valuations are carried out by two experts and, sometimes, by Martin himself.
-Experts that have featured on the show include Will Axon, Michael Baggott, David Barby, Kate Bateman, Raj Bisram, Kate Bliss, James Braxton, James Lewis, Anita Manning, Jethro Marles, Adam Partridge, Thomas Plant, Claire Rawle, Natasha Raskin Sharp, Charlie Ross, Philip Serrell, Nigel Smith, Catherine Southon, Mark Stacey, Elizabeth Talbot and Christina Trevanion, some of whom have also appeared as auctioneers in other editions of Flog It! and in other antiques-related BBC programmes such as Bargain Hunt and Cash in the Attic.
+Experts that have featured on the show include Will Axon, Michael Baggott, David Barby, Kate Bateman, Raj Bisram, Kate Bliss, James Braxton, James Lewis, Anita Manning, Jethro Marles, Adam Partridge, Thomas Plant, Claire Rawle, Natasha Raskin Sharp, Charlie Ross, Philip Serrell, Nigel Smith, Catherine Southon, Mark Stacey, Elizabeth Talbot Charles Hanson, Jonathan Pratt, Caroline Hawley, David Harper and Christina Trevanion, some of whom have also appeared as auctioneers in other editions of Flog It! and in other antiques-related BBC programmes such as Bargain Hunt and Cash in the Attic.

 Kate Bliss herself presented several editions c.
 2004–2005, when Paul Martin was unavailable.

 Locations

 Like the Antiques Roadshow, the programme travels around the country.
 Most episodes include a segment where presenter Paul Martin investigates an aspect of local culture, history or historical figures.
 The auction usually takes place in an auction house in the same area.

 The programme's 1000th episode was recorded at Bletchley Park, home to Britain's codebreakers during World War 2.
 It was one of more than 100 episodes directed by Fiona Scott.